nexodus-io/nexodus/README.md

     --requirepass <REDIS_PASSWD>
 ```

-- Start the supervisor/controller SaaS portion (this can be your laptop, the only requirement is it can reach the redis streamer started above):
+- Start the supervisor/controller SaaS portion (this can be your laptop, the only requirement is it can reach the redis streamer started above).
+- The supervisor must be running for agents to connect to the tunnel mesh.
+- If the supervisor becomes unavailable, agent nodes continue functioning, only new nodes cannot join the mesh while it is down.

 ```shell
 git clone https://github.com/redhat-et/jaywalking.git